| Title: | Compute the Rectangular Statistical Cartogram |

 DFS is visiting each map region only once and therefore has

-.
+time complexity .
 For each placement, a constant number of

 MBB intersection are called (max 360).
 MBB check is implemented using